DeMarcoLab/fibsem/docs/user_guide/system_setup.md

 * Tilt flat to electron/ion beam

-This is the core tilt of the stage in degrees in which the sample will be flat to the respective beam.
+This is the core tilt of the stage in degrees in which the sample will be flat to the respective beam (for a shuttle with NO pre-tilt).
 On the diagram, the angle labelled alpha is the tilt flat to the ion beam.
 Typically a system will be perpendicular to the electron beam, so the tilt flat to the electron beam will be 0.

+On ThermoFisher systems this is usually 52 degrees, and on TESCAN systems this is usually 55 degrees.

-* Shuttle pretilt
+* Shuttle Pre-Tilt

 This is the pre tilted angle of the shuttle if a pre tilted shuttle is used.

 * Needle Stage Height Limit

 This is the limit of the needle stage height in mm.
-This is used to prevent the needle stage from crashing into the sample or stage.
+This is used to prevent the needle stage from crashing into the sample or stage (ThermoFisher systems only).

 ### Microscope Model Settings